Rate-Capped UT2 Session

 Related Content

-30-Minute Steady State45-Minute UT2 Session40-Min Tempo RowUT2 Training GuideErg Technique GuideSteady State Rowing GuideUT2 TrainingUT2 (Utilisation Training 2) is a low-intensity aerobic rowing zone performed at 55-70% of heart rate reserve, forming the foundation of endurance training for rowers.Stroke RateStroke rate (also called strokes per minute or SPM) is the number of complete rowing strokes performed in one minute on an ergometer.Drag FactorDrag factor is a numerical value (typically 80-220) that represents the resistance or air resistance experienced during each stroke on a rowing ergometer.Rowing Pace CalculatorSplit to Watts ConverterHR Zone Calculator
+30-Minute Steady State45-Minute UT2 Session40-Min Tempo RowUT2 Training GuideErg Technique GuideSteady State Rowing GuideUT2 TrainingUT2 training is low-intensity aerobic rowing at 55-70% of heart rate reserve, forming the foundation of endurance fitness for rowers.Stroke RateStroke rate, or strokes per minute (SPM), is the number of complete rowing strokes you take in one minute on the ergometer.Drag FactorDrag factor is a normalized number on the Concept2 PM5 that measures the actual air resistance the flywheel feels, so you can replicate the same stroke feel on any erg.Rowing Pace CalculatorSplit to Watts ConverterHR Zone Calculator

 Available Now